How to Remove Copyright Claims on YouTube (2024)?

 How to Remove Copyright Claims on YouTube (2024)? ©

-When you a user uploads a content on YouTube that contains music, video clips, or images owned by someone else, the owner of these elements will claim copyright.
+When a user uploads content on YouTube that contains music, video clips, or images owned by someone else, the owner of these elements will claim copyright.

 It only occurs when someone uses content owned by someone else. copyright strikes are different from copyright claims.
 Copyright claims are less severe.
 The copyright owner usually has 3 choices:

-1. Monetize the video: if they choose this option, the video will not be removed, and he will earn from the ads from then.
+1. Monetize the video: if they choose this option, the video will not be removed, and they will earn from the ads from then.

 2. Block the video: the video will be deleted from YouTube or will not be shown for some regions.